Skip to content

 Total Execution

-Here, you can view information such as the execution ID, the revision of the execution, and the time it was triggered.
+• Execution history: The currently active executions and those that are already complete.
+You can view information such as the execution ID, the revision of the execution, and the time it was triggered.

 Execution History

-You can click on an execution to view detailed logs related to it.
+• Detailed execution logs: Click on an execution to view detailed logs related to it.

 Info